The Reno/Sparks Association of REALTORS® Hosts Grand Prix Charity

-RENO, NEVADA - The Reno-Sparks Association of REALTORS® (RSAR) will host “Grand Prix Charity Fundraiser” to benefit Veterans Association of Real Estate Professionals on Oct.
+RENO- The Reno-Sparks Association of REALTORS (RSAR) will host “Grand Prix Charity Fundraiser” to benefit Veterans Association of Real Estate Professionals on Oct.
 6 from 6 p.m. to 9 p.m., at Need 2 Speed, 6895-B Sierra Center Parkway, Reno.

 The Grand Prix Charity Fundraiser will feature custom designed Italian kart racing offering state-of-the-art technology that can reach speeds of 45 mph and go from 0-40 in five seconds.
 Other event highlights include a black light mini golf course, team racing, high performance exhibitors, hearty hors d’oeuvres and raffle prizes.
 Tickets are only $35 each.